SD Victoria

 Her duties involve supporting training operations and transporting military personnel and equipment around the world.
 SD Victoria has also been photographed carrying Specialist Craft operated by the Special Boat Service.

 On board, SD Victoria is equipped with several operations and briefing rooms.
+She reportedly employs a crew of some 16 personnel and is able to accommodate up to 72 troops as well as Fast Interceptor Craft (FIC).